quii/learn-go-with-tests/databases.md

 It's not entirely hopeless though, as a solution exists!
 It's along the lines of "run the tests on someone else's computer".

-Actually, it's exactly like "run the tests on someone else's computer", and it's called contionuous integration (commonly referred to as CI).
+Actually, it's exactly like "run the tests on someone else's computer", and it's called contionuous integration, commonly referred to as CI.

 We won't cover CI in this chapter, but we'll point to some resources at the end.
 For the moment, we'll have to bite the bullet and endure the slow tests.